dsimandl/teamsurmandl/README.md

 TODO
 ========
-1. Seperate photo tags from blog tags
+1. Do where are we section....
 2. Ajax for image page loading and for image carrosle loading and memcache
 3. Front end validation for blog posts
 4   This for initial user instructions: http://heelhook.github.io/chardin.js/?hn